Become a Producer

 - Ensures that all production positions are filled with skilled crew members; and

 - Frees your attention for polishing/reviewing show content and engaging with any guests or speakers you’ve invited onto your show.

-- Non-profit members at the Platinum level receive one free Turn-Key production annually while membership is active.
+- Members at the sponser level receive one free Turn-Key production annually while membership is active.

 - All Business members receive a 10% discount on Turn-Key production fees.

 (Note: As the executive producer of a “turn-key” production, you retain the rights to and responsibility for your show’s content.)